 If you select Investor C Shares, you do not pay an initial sales charge at the time of purchase.
 However, if you redeem your Investor C Shares within one year after purchase, you may be required to pay a deferred sales charge of 1.00%.
-The charge will apply to the lesser of the original cost of the shares being redeemed or the proceeds of your redemption.
-When you redeem Investor C Shares, the redemption order is processed so that the lowest deferred sales charge is charge is charged.
+The charge will apply to the lesser of the original cost of shares being redeemed or the proceeds of your redemption.
+When you redeem Investor C Shares, the redemption order is processed so that the lowest deferred sales charge is charged.
 Investor C Shares that are not subject to the deferred sales charge are redeemed first.
 In addition, you will not be charged a deferred sales charge when you redeem shares that you acquire through reinvestment of Fund dividends or capital gains.
 Any CDSC paid on the redemptions of Investor C Shares expressed as a percentage of the applicable redemption amount may be higher or lower than the charge described due to rounding.

 Effective November 23, 2020 (the "Effective Date"), Investor C Shares will automatically convert to Investor A Shares approximately eight years after the date of purchase.
-The holding period includes the period Investor C Shares were held in the Predecessor Fund.
 It is the Financial Intermediary's responsibility to ensure that the shareholder is credited with the proper holding period.
 As of the Effective Date, certain Financial Intermediaries, including group retirement recordkeeping platforms, may not have been tracking such holding periods and therefore may not be able to process such conversions.
 In such instances, the automatic conversion of Investor C Shares to Investor A Shares will occur approximately eight years after the Effective Date.
 The automatic conversion of Investor C Shares to Investor A Shares is not a taxable event for Federal income tax purposes.
 Please consult your Financial Intermediary for additional information.